edavalosanaya/SKORE/README.txt

 notes, this way the user test their knowledge of the piece.

 Installation:
-Note: this application, so far, only works on Windows 10.
+Note: pdf to midi file conversion is only functional with an Intel Processor Windows 10 computer.
+Other features of the application theoretically function in Linux and Mac as well, but they have not been tested in those operation systems yet.

 For this application to function please install the following programs:
--Audiveris (Will require 64-bit OS and Intel Processor) [difficult installation]
+-Audiveris (Will require 64-bit OS and Intel Processor) [difficult installation] (v5.1.0:0bf682689)
     +https://github.com/audiveris
     -Java JDK version 8
         +http://www.oracle.com/technetwork/java/javase/downloads/index.html